 Effects of Bankruptcy

 Notably, bankruptcy affects individuals and businesses differently.
-While individual debtors typically receive a discharge in more than 99 percent of Chapter 7 cases, partnerships and corporations filing under Chapter 7 are not eligible for debt discharge.
+Many individual Chapter 7 debtors receive a discharge, although individual results depend on each debtor’s financial circumstances and no particular outcome is guaranteed.
+Partnerships and corporations filing under Chapter 7 are not eligible for a discharge.
 Furthermore, bankruptcy discharge eliminates personal liability for most debts but does not automatically remove liens on property.

 Bankruptcy law balances providing relief to debtors with protecting creditors’ interests.
 The process allows creditors an opportunity for at least partial repayment through liquidated assets or structured payment plans.
 Simultaneously, it offers debtors protection from aggressive collection tactics and the chance to rebuild financially.